 Sedum cuttings in the wee pots make the perfect miniature container plants.
 Now you can see how aggressive that New Zealand Brass Buttons is but it grows on runners, so you can easily shovel-prune it or pull up the runners by hand, but boy does it look sweet.

-Like this?
-Then you’ll love our Mini Garden Gazette newsletter.
-It’s free and its once a month.
-You get a free PDF upon signing up too.
+And you’ll also love our Mini Garden Gazette newsletter.
+It’s free each Friday.
 Join us here.